dakaitbakait/markdown-cv/index.md

 - Principal owner for analytics across the company.
 Worked directly with the CXO's and business heads to deliver key business insights.
-Managed a team of 4 people to
+Managed a team of people to
-  * Work cross functionally with the call center and sales teams to improve sales and align incentives.
+  * Work cross functionally with the call centers and sales teams to improve sales and align incentives.
   * Work closely with marketing team to drive campaigns and identify x-sell opportunities.